rolfisub/ts-game-engine/README.md

 1. Add sound management.
 2. Create or integrate physics engine.
 3. Add support for WebGL.
+4. Unit tests.
-4. Better Documentation.
+5. Better Documentation.
-5. Any Suggestions?
+6. Any Suggestions?

-If you would like to contact me: rolfisub@gmail.com
+If you would like to contact me: rolfisub@gmail.com you can also create a pull request if you like to contribute.

 Thanks!